parrt/msds692/notes/webanalytics.md

 Your browser makes **two** web requests, one to xyz.com to get the page itself and **another** to www.antlr.org for the image.

-Using the inspector in Google Chrome, we can see that this page fetches the icon:
+Using the inspector in Google Chrome on [pageimg.html](pageimg.html), we can see that this page fetches the icon:

 <img src="network-traffic.png" width="600">